 Lucy: The Animus is translating speech it deems vital into more modern English.
 So expect a few anachronisms.
 I could probably make it more authentic, but…have you read any Chaucer?

 Lucy: Yeah, definitely not for you.

-Sleeping Dogs did something similar with Cantonese, but since it was set in Hong Kong it made sense for the characters to also know English.
+Sleeping Dogs was similar to AC, using English for the majority of dialogue, but using choice words in Cantonese to highlight the setting (Hong Kong).
 The one constant use of Cantonese Sleeping Dogs had was for swearing.
 This is reminiscent of what scholar Lelia Mellini wrote about using foreign words in writing; “Swearing and insulting [in foreign languages]…is an art form and should be exercised [within writing].” (n.d. link to full essay).

 Characters in Resident Evil have had many voice actor changes as the series has gone on, but the first game’s awkward delivery of dialogue is always mentioned as an odd highlight.
 Norwegian voice actors were hired to voice the characters which lead to some beautiful moments of “Engrish” (the term for badly translated dialogue in games e.g. “All your base are belong to us”).
 This continued into Resident Evil 4, with Leon and Napoleon’s bitchy quips being elevated by the level of ham in the delivery.
 Would the games be the cult classics they are if they had more “normal” voice work?